brianglass/anastasis/files/thursday_matins5.md

 You fairest pillars of the Church, who carry it on doctrines of faith, make firm the unstable house of my soul by your divine skill, Apostles who saw God.

-Groan, my soul, and draw from your whole heart channels of tears as you cry out, Â‘Only Compassionate, save, have pity on me at the acceptable prayers of your Disciples.
+Groan, my soul, and draw from your whole heart channels of tears as you cry out, ‘Only Compassionate, save, have pity on me at the acceptable prayers of your Disciples.

 ****